 Musorgsky and His Circle

-Musorgsky and His Circle is an accessible and thought-provoking intellectual biography of the five creators of some of the best-known and most admired Russian music of the nineteenth century.
+Musorgsky and His Circle: A Russian Musical Adventure, by Stephen Walsh, is an accessible and thought-provoking biography of Modest Musorgsky (or ‘Mussorgsky’), creators of some of the best-known and most admired Russian music of the nineteenth century.

-Stephen Walsh, author of a major biography of their direct successor, Stravinsky, has written an absorbing account of Musorgsky and his circle - Borodin, Cui, Balakirev, Rimsky-Korsakov and the art historian Vladimir Stasov.
-With little or no musical education they created works of lasting significance - Musorgsky's Boris Godunov, Borodin's Prince Igor and Rimsky-Korsakov's Sheherazade.
-Written with deep understanding and panache, this engaging biography is a significant contribution to cultural history.
+Stephen Walsh, author of a major biography of their direct successor, Stravinsky, has written an absorbing account of Musorgsky and his circle – Borodin, Cui, Balakirev and Rimsky-Korsakov.
+With little or no musical education they created works of lasting significance – Musorgsky’s Boris Godunov, Borodin’s Prince Igor and Rimsky-Korsakov’s Sheherazade.
+Written with deep understanding and panache, The Kuchka, is highly engaging and a significant contribution to cultural history.

 'A fascinating story of rival ideological factions and vendettas ...
 Stephen Walsh has told this story superbly in a consistently gripping narrative ...
 Only someone with the deepest knowledge and understanding could write so lucidly, sympathetically and convincingly.
 I confidently predict that this wonderful book will be among the pick of the year.'

 Stephen Walsh is as good a guide as you could want ... his writing sound, sharp-witted and musically insightful ...
 Brilliant.

 Musorgsky and his Circle offers many original insights ... an illuminating study of the dark preoccupations and insecurities that beset the heart of Russian culture, then as now.